 - Refer to the ethical guidelines / code of conduct relevant to your discipline and answer the following questions:

 - How would you respond in a situation where a caregiver has asked you not to inform the person with a life-limiting illness about their diagnosis?

 - How do you respond to a person who tells you that they have ‘had enough’ and no longer want treatment?

 - How would you respond if someone requests that you help them end their life early?

 - Search recent literature and identify definitions of the term ‘futile treatment’ and ‘non-beneficial’ treatment.

 - In what ways can perceptions of futility differ between the person with a life-limiting illness, families and carers and health professionals, and between different health professionals?

-- Refer to the Euthanasia and Assisted Dying page from QUT End of Life Law in Australia.
-Consider how the Victorian Voluntary Assisted Dying Law affects the provision of palliative care.
+- Refer to the Voluntary Assisted Dying page from QUT End of Life Law in Australia.
+Consider how Voluntary Assisted Dying laws affects the provision of palliative care.

 - Palliative Care Expert Group, Therapeutic Guidelines: palliative care.
 4 ed.
 2016, Melbourne: Therapeutic Guidelines Limited.

 - Beauchamp, T.L. and J.F.
 Childress, Principles of Biomedical Ethics.
 2012, New York: Oxford University Press.